 Toxic heavy metals and their compounds such as mercury, arsenic, selenium, cobalt, tin and antimony are also detrimental to the health of manufacturing staff and users of the finished product.
 Volatile organic compounds (VOCs) are also present in the coatings of many products.
 They can trigger allergic reactions, headaches, eye irritation, and asthma problems.

 GECA certification removes doubt and confusion and makes identifying environmentally and socially preferable products easier.
 Products certified under this standard can also contribute toward achieving credit points for projects being certified under the Green Building Council of Australia’s Green Star Performance tool.
-In addition, our standard is also recognised by the ISCA IS rating scheme.
+In addition, our standard is also recognised by the ISC IS rating scheme.

 The standard sets requirements that aim to provide a benefit by: